seer-lab/CFLASH-Data/README.md

 The data was submitted by Ontario Tech Students as part of their laboratory assignments and projects for the [CSCI 4060U: Massively Parallel Programming](http://www.sqrlab.ca/csci4060u/) course.
 The programs have been anonymized, and formal consent for its use has been granted by the students.

+Each project will include a `makefile`, allowing those interested in the benchmark to run and test the programs with ease.
+The two main targets available are `make` (or `make all`) and `make test`.